How To Be A Memorable Speaker on a Panel Session

 When planning your session, craft a story.
 People love stories.
 Weave facts and figures into a beautiful, compelling narrative.
 But remember that it’s a conversation also which means no presentation nor slides.

-Come prepared to network offline and online
+Network offline and online

 Often, I see people are neither comfortable nor interested in networking.
 They forget their business cards, they hang nervously at the coffee station, they skulk in corners avoiding the crowd or they hang out with colleagues.